 - Earth Science Week launched National Fossil Day in partnership with the National Park Service, promoting paleontology and the nation’s fossil resources during the weeklong celebration.

-- Created in collaboration with Schlumberger Excellence in Educational Development, the SEED Earth Science Week Online Toolkit provided geoscience education resources in both Spanish and English.
+- Created in collaboration with Schlumberger Excellence in Educational Development, the SEED Earth Science Week Spanish Resources provided geoscience education resources in both Spanish and English.

 - Earth Science Week presented activities and resources at the first-ever USA Science & Engineering Festival, the country’s largest and only national science festival.

 - Earth Science Week promoted the National Groundwater Association’s kickoff of the first annual Protect Your Groundwater Day.